TerrellSowell/Active-Directory-Helpdesk/README.md

 ## Steps

 * **Adding a new user account using the "Copy" method.** <p>
 The one feature that can containurized and mantain users, computers, and OUs is the task "Active Directory "Users ans Computers."
+This method allows you to automate adding new user accounts by replicating account permissions.
   - Click on the tools tab and under the drop box click "Users and Computers"
   - Click the "Users" folder
   - Find the user you want give the same permissions too.
 Right click and hit "copy."
 In the photo below we created a new admin account user named "Jason Tatum" with all the same permissions as a Domain User.